sathomas/jsDataV.is/src/text/ch6/02-svg.md

     td.style.backgroundColor = scale(maxZ - ((idx + 0.5) / cells.length) * (maxZ - minZ));
 };
 ```

+In line 5 we calculate the fraction of the current index from the total number of legend colors `((idx + 0.5) / cells.length)`, multiple that by the total range of the scale `(maxZ - minZ)`, and subtract the result from the maximum value.

 The result is the legend for the map in figure NEXTFIGURENUMBER.